Time and Space Complexity Analysis Practical Guide

 O(2^(2N)) = O(4^N)

-Besides constant factors, terms with slower growth rates can be ignored in the presence of terms with faster growth rates:
+Besides constant factors, terms with a slower growth rate can also be ignored in the face of terms with a faster growth rate:

 O(N^3 + 999 * N^2 + 999 * N) = O(N^3)